PSLmodels/OG-Core/README.md

 # OG-Core

 OG-Core is an overlapping-generations (OG) model that allows for dynamic general equilibrium analysis of fiscal policy.
-OG-Core provides a general framework and is a dependcy of several country-specific OG models, such as [OG-USA](https://github.com/PSLmodels/OG-USA) and [OG-UK](https://github.com/PSLmodels/OG-UK).
+OG-Core provides a general framework and is a dependency of several country-specific OG models, such as [OG-USA](https://github.com/PSLmodels/OG-USA) and [OG-UK](https://github.com/PSLmodels/OG-UK).
 The model output focuses changes in macroeconomic aggregates (GDP, investment, consumption), wages, interest rates, and the stream of tax revenues over time.
 Regularly updated documentation of the model theory--its output, and solution method--and the Python API is available [here](https://pslmodels.github.io/OG-Core).

 ## Disclaimer

 The model is currently under development.
 Users should be forewarned that the model components could change significantly.
 Therefore, there is NO GUARANTEE OF ACCURACY.
 THE CODE SHOULD NOT CURRENTLY BE USED FOR PUBLICATIONS, JOURNAL ARTICLES, OR RESEARCH PURPOSES.
 Essentially, you should assume the calculations are unreliable until we finish the code re-architecture and have checked the results against other existing implementations of the tax code.
 The package will have released versions, which will be checked against existing code prior to release.
 Stay tuned for an upcoming release!

 ## Using/contributing to OG-Core